Lloyd, New York: History

 The town of Lloyd was formed from the town of New Paltz, New York.
 It was created by an act of the New York State Legislature on April 15, 1845; the first town meeting was held three weeks later, on May 6.
 The first town officials were selected, including town supervisor Reuben Deyo, justices of the peace Silas Saxton, John B. Howell, and John L. Deyo, with Hasbrouck Lefevre as town clerk.

-In 2025, the town of Lloyd received negative media attention for a proposed pet crematorium located 200 feet away from Highland Elementary School.
-If approved, it would be the closest pet crematorium facility to a public school in New York State.
-Many residents have acknowledged that crematoriums are illegal within the town limits of Lloyd, New York, calling into question the legality of an animal incineration factory next to a public school.
-The pet crematorium was successfully nixed in August 2025.

 Geography

 According to the United States Census Bureau, the town has a total area of 33.4 sqmi, of which 31.7 sqmi is land and 1.6 sqmi (4.91%) is water.

-The eastern town line, marked by the Hudson River, is the border of Dutchess County, New York.
-Swarte Kill marks the western border of the town, dividing Lloyd from New Paltz.
+The eastern town line is marked by the Hudson River.
+Black Creek (formerly know as the Swarte Kill) marks the western border of the town, dividing Lloyd from New Paltz.

 The lowest point in the town is the shore of the Hudson River, which is at sea level.
 The highest point is the summit of Illinois Mountain, at 1,125 feet (343 m).
 Illinois Mountain is part of the Marlboro Mountains, which bisect the town from north to south.